Vietnam.vn - Nền tảng quảng bá Việt Nam

 University scholarships are awarded to 12th grade students who have won prizes in international and national competitions and first-year students (full-time).
 Both require high school results at the time of application to be 7 or higher.

-If the candidate does not have a foreign language, he/she will be given a one-year preparatory language course in China and must pass the qualifying exam before entering the major.
+If the candidate does not have a foreign language, he/she will be given one year of preparatory language study in China and must pass the entrance exam before entering the major.

 Autumn scenery on the campus of Peking University, China's top 20 university in the world.
 Photo: Chu Zhaohan/Peking University